The Disconnection

 The Disconnection is the second album by Carina Round.
 It was released in October 2003.
 The album was released in the UK with a cover shot by Anoushka Fisz (wife of Dave Stewart from Eurythmics who supported her since), then released in 2004 with a different, less disturbing cover photo, on Interscope Records in the US.
-The album garnished comparisons to Björk, Jeff Buckley and Robert Plant.
+The album garnered comparisons to Björk, Jeff Buckley and Robert Plant.

 Track listing

 All songs written by Carina Round, except where noted.